 Competitive Planting.
-Vigorous ground covers and plants with dense foliage (live mulches) can shade the ground and prevent weed seeds from germinating.
+Vigorous ground covers and plants with dense foliage — living mulches — can shade the ground and prevent weed seeds from germinating.
 Thyme is a perfect choice for this method.

 Natural Herbicides.
-Eliminate unwanted vegetation fast with broad spectrum natural herbicides containing clove oil and citric acid (BurnOut Weed & Grass Killer), potassium salts of fatty acids (Scythe Herbicide), or acetic acid (Horticultural Vinegar).
+Eliminate unwanted vegetation fast with broad spectrum natural and organic weed killers.
 These products degrade rapidly in the environment and will not move through the soil to injure nearby plants.
 Treated areas may be replanted shortly after application.

-Tip: Bradfield Horticultural Vinegar (shown here) contains 20% acetic acid and includes yucca extract — a natural surfactant and penetrating agent — to kill weeds fast!
+Here’s your best weapon in the War on Weeds.
+AllDown Organic Herbicide (shown above) contains 23% acetic acid and includes yucca extract — a natural surfactant and penetrating agent — to kill weeds fast!
 For best results, apply full strength during the early stages of plant growth and during hot, dry weather.
 Mature plants with developed root systems may require a second application.

 Water is a major component of our bodies and a source of life for ourselves, animals and plants.
 It is a precious resource.
 However, each year millions of gallons are wasted by unwise watering, by watering plants at the wrong time and in the wrong way.
 As organic gardeners, we can all take steps, no matter where we live, to reduce water usage – yet, still have a beautiful garden (see Easy Ways to Conserve Water).
 Here are some practical tips on waterwise gardening: